Boostcom/bee-plugin/README.md

 ```

 ## Configuring the editor
-> It requires a configuration for using the editor, Befree [has a nice post](http://help.beefree.io/hc/en-us/articles/202991192-Initializing-the-plugin) explaining how to do it
+> It requires a configuration for using the editor, beefree help documentation portal [has a nice post](http://help.beefree.io/hc/en-us/articles/202991192-Initializing-the-plugin) explaining how to do it

 Here is an example of the configuration; just read the official documentation for an extended version